hml230/exploring-lateness/README.md

 - Casting the temporal features, `calendar_date`, `timetable_time` and `actual_time` to DateType and Timestamp data types respectively

+- Examining the data we find that the maximum lateness values were many standard deviations larger than the mean (~1400 minutes).
+These values are not informative to lateness, and keeping extreme outliers in the analysis would skew the predicted lateness patterns.
+Therefore capping was performed to limit outlier values to the range $[-60, 60]$ minutes

 - Calculating lateness as the difference between actual and scheduled departure times

 - Eliminating whitespaces and standardising all string-value variables to lowercase